Properly handle dataset recordsize of 1M

 This is using the latest FreeNAS nightly

-#15 Updated by Bonnie Follweiler over 1 year ago
+#15 Updated by Bonnie Follweiler about 2 years ago

 - File Screen Shot 2018-06-26 at 10.23.20 AM.png Screen Shot 2018-06-26 at 10.23.20 AM.png added